pwaring/backup-scripts/README.md

 [Borg](https://www.borgbackup.org/) has been around for a long time (and is a fork of a previous project, Attic).
 It supports deduplication and encryption.

+Unfortunately the `borg check` function seems to operate very slowly in some circumstances, including backing up to a local drive, so the wrapper scripts in this repository will only run it if more than 7 days have passed since the previous check.

+An up to date version of Borg is available in Ubuntu in the `borgbackup` package.

 ## Pre-backups